How to make dried rhubarb chips, an easy delicious garnish for fruit desserts, ice creams/sorbets and savoury dishes such as terrines and pâté.

 - Transfer the rhubarb to a long shallow dish that will hold the rhubarb slices, depending on the length you wish to create for each chip.
 Pour over the hot syrup, ensuring that all the slices are coated.
 Cover the dish with cling film (plastic wrap) and leave to cool for about 15 minutes.

-- Dry the rhubarb slices on kitchen paper and place them on non-stick trays.
+- Dry the rhubarb slices on kitchen paper and place them apart on non-stick trays (slices touching will end up sticking together).

-- Dry in the oven for about 2 hours.
-Keep an eye on them after 1h30 mins, to ensure they're not darkening.
+- Dry in the oven for up to 2 hours.
+Keep an eye on them after an hour, to ensure they're not darkening.
+If they're small, they will require less time to dry.

 Notes

-This post was first published 8 May 2016 but has now been updated with easier to read instructions.
+This post was first published 8 May 2016 but has now been completely updated.

 I was given a bag of precut frozen rhubarb.
 My friend has 3 plants and tends to freeze alot.